 I think my first experience with the Hume Center, if I remember correctly, was for one of my PWR assignments at the beginning of my fall quarter.
 I was having a lot of trouble with, kind of like, making out my rhetorical analysis.
 I just needed a second opinion on what my professor was talking about when they gave me feedback and better adjust and make revisions to my PWR essay.
 So I think that's what my first experience was, and it was really positive.
 They really made me feel welcome, even making a few jokes and stuff like that.
 I think that it was just really a positive experience and didn't feel super impersonal.
 I feel like they just gave me a lot of great feedback and a good perspective that really helped my essay and my grade.

-Q: Why did you initially come to the Hume Center?
+Q: What made you come back to the Hume Center after your initial visit?

 Q: How did your experiences at the Hume Center change your approach to writing?

 Now, I feel like I really tried to perfect my writing before and kind of took a very hard approach towards writing, trying to perfect each and every sentence I used, but I guess through Hume and through talking with different people, I learned the idea that it's really just a constant revision process.
 You know, just getting your idea out there and then going from there and adding to it, deleting some parts and definitely just keep editing.
 I feel like writing is a constant process until the assignment is due, obviously.